 Last year we didn’t venture in to Edinburgh at all around Christmas and having seen photos I felt that we had missed out.
 Having dipped our toes in the festivities in Glasgow a couple of weeks ago we decided that we should see exactly what all the fuss is about with a festive day trip to Edinburgh.

 Making sure we made could cram in as much as possible we caught the 08.50 ScotRail train from Perth to Waverley.
-Crossing the Forth rail bridge was going to be a first for the Dude so I let him sit by the window and during the journey he made comment to the changing scenery -fields, hillside, golf courses and of course the sea.
+Crossing the Forth rail bridge was going to be a first for Dude so he sat by the window.
+We chatted about the changing scenery – fields, hillside, golf courses and of course the sea.
 As with our previous train journey we enjoyed the wildlife too.

-The ice skating rink is located a short walk away from Waverley station on St Andrew’s Square and the first thing to strike us was that it’s not the usual square rink but more like a doughnut.
+The ice skating rink is located a short walk away from Waverley station on St Andrew’s Square.
+The first thing to strike us was that it’s not the usual square rink like you see in all the American Christmas movies but more like a doughnut.
 Very cleverly it encompasses the Melville monument with bridges over the rink to the bar area.
 As it was still early the rink was quiet and so we were able to find a feet a little before more people came on to the ice.
 I will admit it brought back a lot of childhood memories of being on my roller boots and although I certainly wasn’t pulling any tricks this time we laughed at each other (and other people, sorry.
 Not sorry) and once we were used to it there was no stopping us.
 Thankfully neither of us ended up flat on the ice and it’s amazing how warm you can get going round.

 Reasonably priced from £5 – £8 you get about forty five minutes and if I’m honest this will be enough time to wear yourselves out.
 The downside to this attraction was that the boots are not particularly comfortable and myself and others were regularly re-adjusting the straps.